 Job Growth Regains Steam, Keeping Fed Rate Hike on Track

-Nonfarm payrolls increased 223,000 as gains in services sector jobs offset weakness in mining, the Labor Department said on Friday.
-The one-tenth of a percentage point decline in the unemployment rate to its lowest level since May 2008 came even as more people piled into the labor market.
+Nonfarm payrolls increased 223,000 as gains in services sector and construction jobs offset weakness in mining, the Labor Department said Friday.
+The 0.1 percentage point decline in the unemployment rate to its lowest level since May 2008 came even as more people piled into the labor market.

-Yields on U.S. Treasury debt slipped and futures contracts showed traders barely clinging to bets the U.S. central bank would raise rates this year.
-The dollar was little changed against a basket of major currencies.
+Yields on U.S. Treasury debt slipped and futures contracts showed traders clinging to bets the U.S. central bank would raise rates from near zero this year.
+The dollar was little changed against a basket of currencies.

 Also encouraging, the labor force participation rate, or the share of working-age Americans who are employed or at least looking for a job, rose 0.1 percentage point to 62.8 percent, although that was just up from a 36-year low.